ericbutler555/eb-grid/README.md

       <div class="col tab-1-2 lap-4-8">And since it uses CSS Table display, it'll work in IE8+!</div>
     </div>

+**Note:** it's important to add a breakpoint prefix to `-eq-height` so you're only adding this style at the breakpoint where your column divs start sitting side-by-side.

 You can also combine this with RTL support to make equal height columns that order from right to left:

     <div class="ro lap-eq-height rtl">
       ...
     </div>

-**Note:** it's important to add a breakpoint prefix to `-eq-height` so you're only adding this class at the breakpoint where your column divs sit side-by-side; if they're stacked you may get odd results.

 ## Helper classes

-The goal of Ro is to be as lean and grid-focused as possible, so the only other things it offers helpers for are visibility, alignment, and padding.
+Ro's goal is to be as lean and grid-focused as possible, so the only other things it has helpers for are visibility, alignment, and padding.

 ### Visibility